ArenRedd/arenredd.github.io/_posts/2025-05-28-arch-linux-cli-troubleshooting-and-grub-customization.md

 What started as a simple curiosity turned into hours of learning, fixing, and customizing.

-This is why I love Linux.
+This is why I love linux.

 It’s not just an operating system.
 It’s a playground for tinkerers, a battlefield for learners, and a canvas for creators.
 It breaks just enough to teach you.
 And when you fix it — it feels amazing.